-Rapid Asia has carried out baseline and assessment studies in several countries in Asia, Latin America and Africa, and through our experience we have identified a number of key success factors.
+Rapid Asia has carried out baseline and assessment studies across all continents in the world, and through our experience we have identified a number of key success factors.

 There will always be an organization or individual who already possess expertise in the area of study.
 Our approach is to learn from them and involve them as much as possible.

-Involving stakeholders to obtain their ‘buy in’ and a level of ownership of the programme is essential, particularly if the programme involves political or other sensitivities.
+Involving stakeholders to obtain their ‘buy in’ and a level of ownership of the programme is essential, particularly for programmes that have political or social sensitivities.

-At some point the programme will be subject to an evaluation so it makes good sense to establish some key performance indicators as early as possible.
+All programmes will at some point become subject to an evaluation so it makes good sense to establish some key performance indicators as early as possible.

-Every country is different and this can impact on how the assessment is run, both in terms of design and execution.
-Local customs, level of education, penetration of media and technology as well as religious beliefs can all profoundly influence the results.
+Every country is different and this can impact baseline design and execution.
+Local customs, education levels, media penetration, technology access, and religious beliefs can all profoundly influence the result.